 Choosing The Housing

 Dome housings are designed to conceal the orientation of the camera.
 They allow for the power to obstruct wandering eyes from knowing what is being surveilled.
 They can be weatherproofed and tamper proof if the camera is left outside or within reach of the public.
+See an example of a dome security camera here.

 Cameras that look like a box or a cylinder are known as bullet cameras.
 These cameras have a design that reveals their orientation.
 These designs can help to provide a better picture due to the front of the housing being closer to the lens.
+See an example of our bullet security cameras here.

 If you find yourself needing to have a camera in a much less obvious manner, then choosing a discreet housing may be a better option.
 These housing options come in a wide variety of different styles such as a smoke detector, motion sensor, or any other type of common device.
 These cameras are typically not a deterrent and are better suited for surveillance purposes.